anhdang000/simple-maze-solving/README.md

 ### 2.2.
 Visualize the result <a name="visualize"></a>

 Run `Visualization.m` for result visualization.
-The script is to provide illustration for 3 situation come along with 3 specific start points for the agent.
+The script is to provide illustrations for 3 situations corresponding to 3 specific start points for the agent.

 ## 3. Training <a name="training"></a>
 Training log linegraph that illustrates the training efficiency of the algorithm.